RedefiningReality/Proxmox-Remote-Management/Proxmox User (PUser) Script Guide.md

 - updates password in file

 #### Destroy
-To destroy environments for users along with the users themselves, you may add these options to any `puser destroy` command:
+To destroy users' environments along with the users themselves, you may add these options to any `puser destroy` command:
 - `-c [purge command]` ⇒ path to purge script, if `[purge command]` is not specified, will default to `purge` (assume script is in path)
   - if you installed with `setup.py` and the purge script is in your path, just use `-c` by itself
 - `-b` ⇒ remove any Proxmox bridge with username as its description